dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

 You can view or clone the finished code to compare against your implementation as you follow along with this guide.

+## Understanding Key Concepts Before We Start

+### What is a Resource Account?

+A **resource account** is a special type of account in Aptos that's controlled programmatically rather than by a private key.
+Think of it as a "smart contract wallet" that your module can control.
+We use resource accounts because:

+- They provide a deterministic address for storing global state
+- They can hold and manage coins (like collecting fees)
+- They're perfect for modules that need to act as intermediaries
+- The original deployer maintains control through a `SignerCapability`

+### Why Do We Need Events?

+**Events** are crucial for dApp functionality because:

+- Blockchains don't have built-in notification systems
+- Frontend applications need to know when things happen on-chain
+- Events provide a searchable, chronological log of activities
+- They enable features like activity feeds, notifications, and analytics
+- Off-chain indexers use events to build databases for faster queries

+### The Dual Storage Strategy Explained

+We use both a `Table` and a `vector` for storing documents because each serves different purposes:

+- **Table**: Provides O(1) lookup by document ID - perfect for "get document by ID" operations
+- **Vector**: Enables iteration and filtering - essential for "get all documents for user" queries
+- This hybrid approach optimizes for both individual document access and bulk operations

 ## TODO 1: Define Constants

 ```move